-Before Accepting Seasonal Jobs Abroad
+Guide to Finding and Accepting Seasonal Jobs Abroad

 As I looked from room to dirty room, my heart sank.
-I had been told to choose from one of them.
+I had been told to choose one.
 Having traveled for hours and finally made it from England to the top of the mountain in Switzerland at a huge expense, the welcome at my "new job" was less than expected.
 I eventually chose the room that seemed to have the most light, carefully picked the mouse droppings off of the dusty mattress, and sat down to contemplate the next five months of my life.

-Another crucial question you should ask is regarding the type of accommodation (if provided) and whether it is single or shared, whether it has independent cooking facilities (and if not, what are your options), how many people and who you are sharing your space with and what is the level of security where you will be living.
+Another crucial question you should ask is regarding the type of accommodation (if provided), whether it is single or shared, whether it has independent cooking facilities (and if not, what are your options), how many people with whom you are sharing your space, and what is the level of security where you will be living.
 Seasonal accommodation ranges from simple tents to luxury rooms in chalets.
-Once you are aware of your accommodation for the season, you can then decide whether it's safe enough to take your laptop/digital camera/saxophone!
+Once you are aware of where you will be living for the season, you can then decide whether it's safe enough to take your laptop/digital camera/saxophone.

 You should also consider asking whether you will be provided with insurance, uniform, transfers to the place of work and any discounts in the area.

 Don't feel shy about asking all of these questions.
-If the employer has nothing to hide, he shouldn't mind answering them.
+If the employer has nothing to hide, they shouldn't mind answering them.
 If an employer is evasive or skips some of your questions, think twice about going to work for them.

-For More Information
+For More Information on Seasonal Jobs Abroad

-Caroline Nye has traveled and worked extensively all over the world, working in organic farming, wildlife guiding, teaching and musical performance, as well as volunteering in various international development projects.
-She has had articles and short stories published in Amateur Photographer (UK), Matador Travel, and The Healing Project book series, and recently won a Bunac Green Cheese scholarship for humorous writing.
+Caroline Nye has traveled and worked extensively all over the world, working in organic farming, wildlife guiding, teaching, and musical performance, as well as volunteering in various international development projects.
+She has had articles and short stories published in Amateur Photographer (UK), Matador Travel, and The Healing Project book series.
+She won a Bunac Green Cheese scholarship for humorous writing.
 Caroline is currently managing a dance team in Spain.